 8) Keystone, Colorado

-Where to stay: Make it a cinch to get to ski school in the morning and stay in the Mill Club, which sits perched above Center Village and is close to the nearby ski school meetup location.
+Where to stay: Make it a cinch to get to ski school in the morning and stay in the The Springs Condominiums which sits perched above Center Village and is close to the nearby ski school meetup location.

 Renowned as a family favorite of East Coast skiers, Okemo offers a lot for beginners to love.
 Okemo is accessible from several major Eastern hubs, including Boston and New York City.